JasonTheWanger/CSE15L_Lab_Reports_win24/Lab_Report_4.md

 ![Image](git_commit.png)

-Key pressed: ``` git commit -m "ListExamples.java" ``` create a new commit to changes of the file with a customized commit message
+Key pressed: ``` git commit -m "ListExamples.java" ``` create a new commit to the changes of the file with a customized commit message

 ***

 ![Image](git_push.png)

-Key pressed: ``` git push -u origin main ``` push the commited file back to my github repo to update the corresponding file in my github repo
+Key pressed: ``` git push -u origin main ``` push the commited file back from my local main branch to the main branch on the remote repository named "origin"
 ***

 GitHub and File Updated Successful